edgelesssys/constellation/docs/docs/architecture/security/attestation.md

 During the initialization and the cluster bootstrapping, each node connects to the _JoinService_ using [aTLS](#attested-tls-atls).
 During the handshake, the node transmits an attestation statement including its runtime measurements.
 The _JoinService_ verifies that statement and compares the measurements against the ground truth.
-For details of the initialization process check the [microservice descriptions](../components/microservices.md).
+For details of the initialization process, check the [Protocol overview](../overview.md#cluster-growth).

 After the initialization, every node updates its runtime measurements with the _clusterID_ value, marking it irreversibly as initialized.
 When an initialized node tries to join another cluster, its measurements inevitably mismatch the measurements of an uninitialized node and it will be declined.